for Students doing Online courses on

 to Biblical Archaeology created by Logos

-Media Ed introducing their course.
-It hosts James Strange,
+Media Ed introducing their course helpful.
+It hosts James

-Jodi Magness, and my good friend, Scott Stripling director at
+Strange, Jodi Magness, and my good friend, Scott Stripling

-Here are a few resources that will help you in your research.
-I expect that you will use quality academic resource.
+Here are a few resources that will help you to provide quality academic research.

 and NOT Free popular

-- My Books.
-Biblical Archaeology Vol. 1, Key Themes of the Old Testament, Key Themes of the New Testament and Key Facts for the Location of Sodom are full of side bar sections on archaeology.
+- My Books. especially Biblical Archaeology Vol. 1 & 2, Archaeology of the Old Testament, Archaeology of the New Testament, Digging up the Bible, and The Location of Sodom are full of side bar sections on archaeology.

 - Google Books